redox-os/website/content/news/this-month-251031.md

 ## Partial systemd Service Configuration Compatibility

-Wildan Mubarok successfully ported the [rustysd](https://github.com/KillingSpark/rustysd) written-in-Rust portable systemd-like service manager, and started nginx and OpenSSH daemon at boot using systemd-like configuration files in the `server-demo` variant.
+Wildan Mubarok created a fork and successfully ported the [rustysd](https://github.com/KillingSpark/rustysd) written-in-Rust portable systemd-like service manager, and started nginx and OpenSSH daemon at boot using systemd-like configuration files in the `server-demo` variant.

 ## GoAccess on Redox